Al Pollard: Army

 Pollard transferred to the United States Military Academy on March 22, where he played under coach Red Blaik.
 Vince Lombardi was their backfield coach.
 Due to transfer rules, Pollard was forced to sit out the 1949 season, and he enrolled at Rutherford Preparatory School to pass West Point's entrance exam.
-While at Army, he was known to focus his attention mainly on football, and not care much for academics.
+While at Army, he was known to focus his attention mainly on football.
 Gil Reich, his roommate at West Point, noted that he and several other friends of Pollard frequently helped each other so as to not see anyone drop out.

 In his only season on the football team (1950), he was Army's statistical leader in rushing, averaging 7.3 yards per carry, and in scoring, with 83 total points.
 Prior to Army's game with Penn, a scout for the latter team said Pollard was the best fullback in college football.
 In December, the Helms Athletic Foundation named him to their 1950 All-American team, along with fellow Army cadet Dan Foldberg.
 He was also named to the Associated Press and United Press All-East teams.
 The Associated Press praised his running capabilities, commenting that "any time he lugs the ball he's liable to go all the way."

 Following the end of that season, he was one of the 90 cadets, also including coach Blaik's son, who were forced to resign from the academy because of a cribbing scandal.
 The scandal was chronicled in the ESPN original film Code Breakers.
 According to Pollard in a 1951 interview with The Philadelphia Inquirer, the whole fiasco "broke [his] heart."
 Following the scandal, he received scholarship offers from five major schools and a number of smaller ones.
 Pollard called Moose Krause, athletic director at Notre Dame, about transferring and playing for their football program, but was informed the Notre Dame Fighting Irish had not accepted transfers for six years.
-Although he was technically a sophomore, Pollard's class had graduated and he declared himself eligible for the 1951 NFL Draft.
+Although he was technically a sophomore, Pollard's class had graduated and he declared himself eligible for the 1951 NFL draft.